beman-project/optional26/README.md

 The intent is that the source and documentation are available for use by people implementing their own optional types as well as people using the optional presented here as-is.

-The README itself is licesed with CC0 1.0 Universal.
+The README itself is licensed with CC0 1.0 Universal.
 Copy the contents and incorporate in your own work as you see fit.

 // SPDX-License-Identifier: CC0-1.0